Healthcare providers can become a “second victim” when a patient suffers an adverse medical outcome.

 Skilled Medical Malpractice Lawyers In Washington, D.C. and Baltimore, Maryland

-With more than three decades of successful experience, the legal team at Schochor and Staton, P.A. aggressively protects the rights of injured clients and fights to achieve maximum compensation on your behalf.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects the rights of injured clients and fights to achieve maximum compensation on your behalf.
 Contact us today to schedule a free consultation.